IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE_FAQ.md

 >No.

 ### Do exploding chests affect score?
->No.  Exploding chests are currently believed to be score neutral (i.e. they do not count as chests or traps)
+>No.  Exploding chests are currently believed to be score neutral (i.e. they do not count as chests or traps).

 ### Are luring traps good for score?
 >Yes.
 Killing the three monsters spawned from a luring trap is worth more points than those lost by triggering the trap.